Catherine Schloegel, Executive Director

 Catherine Schloegel joined our team in 2008 and currently serves as the Foundation's Executive Director.
 Prior to joining FCT, she worked with the Pinchot Institute`s sustainable forestry project on the coastal plain of Ecuador.
 She has a B.A. in geography from Vassar College and a M.E.Sc. in social ecology from Yale University.
 She enjoys spontaneous adventures, soccer, hiking, birding, and travel.

 Omar Laudázuri has collaborated since 2011 with the Foundation as a researcher, culminating in the recent publication of his undergraduate thesis, ¨Estimation of the Abundance of the Andean Bear in an Andean forest in southern Ecuador¨ and graduation from the Department of Biology at the University of Azuay, Ecuador.
-Currently, he is working as an environmental educator to build an environmental ethic in the next generation of local landholders.
-He trains local school teachers, park staff, and community leaders to conserve Andean forests and páramos.
 He enjoys spending time with his family and friends, long walks in the mountains, and all types of artistic endeavors.

 Renata Márquez, Project Coordinator